Sol1323/Sol1323.github.io/README.md

 TODO: Here you will find my portfolio with information about me and my work.
 This is a website in progress that it will be updated with all the recent works performed during the WDI-33 course in General Assembly, San Francisco, CA.

 ## Installation
-TODO: Describe the installation process?????
+TODO:
 ## Usage
-TODO: Feel free to navigate, contact me and share my portfolio.
+TODO: Feel free to navigate, contact me and/or share my portfolio.
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`